-Legends of the El Dorado City of Gold Have Been Alive Hundreds of Years
+Legends of Gold Have Been Alive Hundreds of Years

 The legend of El Dorado pertains to a lost city of gold, believed to exist somewhere in South America.
 It is yet to be found, but that hasn’t stopped historians and treasure hunters from searching.
 Since the legend began in the 1500s, thousands of people have attempted to locate this city of gold in various locations throughout Latin America.
 Where does the legend of El Dorado come from, and what have these searches uncovered?

-The Muisca tribe of central Columbia has been known to exist since 800 AD.
+The Muisca tribe of central Columbia has existed since 800 AD.
 For them, El Dorado, “the gilded one,” represented their tribal chief.
 Research and ancient texts reveal that the El Dorado of Colombia was never originally considered a city of gold at all.
-Archeological evidence and Spanish accounts of the stories indicate that during initiation ceremonies their chiefs would be covered in gold dust and taken to the center of Lake Guatavita on a raft.
-Once in the center he would throw precious items made of gold and gems as an offering to the gods.
+Archaeological evidence and Spanish accounts of the stories indicate that during initiation ceremonies their chiefs became covered in gold dust and taken to the center of Lake Guatavita on a raft.
+Once in the center, he would throw precious items made of gold and gems as an offering to the gods.

 Other accounts of the story say that the chief had so much gold, that he would cover himself with gold dust and submerse himself in the lake along with the golden treasure.
-This would appease the gods, and the Muisca believed they would then be granted balance and harmony in their environment and within the tribe.
-Spanish explorers heard of these stories, and were led by their greed.
+This would appease the gods, and the Muisca believed a balance and harmony in their environment and within the tribe would be granted.
+Spanish explorers heard of these stories and were led by their greed.
 The seductive tale of El Dorado would eventually become generically known as any undiscovered place filled with treasure somewhere in the Americas.

 Interestingly, in 1545 gold-hungry Spaniards attempted to drain Lake Guatavita.
 They removed a significant amount of gold, but could not reach the trove that supposedly existed in the deepest parts of the lake.

 In the 1500s many other explorers claimed they found El Dorado.
 It was once thought that Sir Walter Raleigh had found it at the end of the 1500s.
-It was marked on English maps and described as a location in the north.
-This location was thought to be significant until the 1800s, when Alexander von Humbolt proved otherwise during his own exploration of South America.
+English maps listed it and described it as a location in the north.
+This location was thought to be significant until the 1800s when Alexander von Humbolt proved otherwise during his own exploration of South America.